bboynton97/CrossReferenceIndex/README.md

 ## Report

 Last time I put the report here, but apparently that's not okay.
-View the report (here)[report.txt]
+View the report (here)[./report.txt]

 ## Assignment